jdjakub/phd-thesis/ch-intro.md

 This is a small or large part of a software system which provides its own custom interface for change.
 \end{defn}

 In standard practice, a program is generated from *source code* and put into a running state.
 To change the program, one must change the source code, destroy the program and re-create it anew.
 These steps are accomplished with separate tools, meaning that changes tend not to be self-supplied (Definition\ \ref{def:self-supplied}).
 There is a limited notion of "\URTFJ" in that there are different programming languages.
 However, languages enforce their syntax and semantics without permitting *smaller-scale* adaptation, and variation in these respects is restricted to textual notations.
-Furthermore, some situations may call for more general *notations* or graphical interfaces that do not work like a language, but fact that programming is optimised for languages makes using such notations more difficult.
+Furthermore, some situations may call for more general *notations* or graphical interfaces that do not work like a language, but the fact that programming is optimised for languages makes using such notations more difficult.

 Instead of the above, computer software should act as "Personal Dynamic Media" \parencite{PersonalDynMedia}.
 In this vision, a software system is *designed* to be adapted and modified by its users.
 By performing an explicit action (\eg{} switching to "edit mode") the user can inspect the visible surface of the application to find the causes of its appearance in the form of code and data.
 They can also inspect a map of the non-visible implementation of the software's functionality and navigate to the relevant parts.
 There may be a common programming notation as a default, but where possible, parts of the implementation are presented in local notations or interfaces that are more easily understood.
 These interfaces can also be traced to *their* implementations and modified if desired.
 The user can then change any aspect of the software while it is running, without having to edit an external specification and destroy the running instance.